 How long each antibiotic takes to work varies depending on many factors, such as the severity of the infection and how effectively the drug eliminates the infectious bacteria.

-It is important for people to complete a full round of antibiotics, taking all of the prescribed medication exactly how the dentist says to take it.
-Although a person may begin to notice their symptoms go away after a couple of doses, completing the full round of antibiotics helps prevent the infection from coming back or getting stronger.
+Although a person may notice their symptoms begin to go away after a couple of doses, completing the full round of antibiotics helps prevent the infection from returning or getting stronger.

 - draining the abscess